Or Women in the Apostle Paul’s Anthropology: the Image of God, Once Removed?

 There are several other Jewish and Christian texts that might be looked at in this regard.
 As for one last suggestive one, however, as a kind of segue into my next section—which will focus on texts and traditions that unambiguously erased Eve/women’s status as the image of God—we might mention Sibylline Oracles 1.

-The account here “merges the two Genesis account into one, based on the second,” and in so doing specifically “passes over Gen 1:27 about making male and female” (Loader, The Pseudepigrapha on Sexuality, 70); and yet it clearly retains the “image” language of Genesis 1:26, as had Paul, but specifically applied to Adam as man: it recounts that God “fashioned an animate object, making a copy from his own image, a youthful man [νέον ἄνδρα], beautiful, wonderful” (1.22), before going on to Eve’s creation from Adam’s rib after this.
+The account here “merges the two Genesis account into one, based on the second [account],” and in so doing “passes over Gen 1:27 about making male and female” (Loader, The Pseudepigrapha on Sexuality, 70).
+And yet it clearly retains the “image” language of Genesis 1:26, as had Paul, but specifically applied to Adam as man: it recounts that God “fashioned an animate object, making a copy from his own image, a youthful man [νέον ἄνδρα], beautiful, wonderful” (1.22), before going on to Eve’s creation from Adam’s rib after this.

-In response to Eve’s creation, in Sibylline Oracles 1, Adam is awed at the emergence of “such a corresponding copy”—though, in light of what came before this, here we might call Eve a copy of a copy: not simply once removed from God (if man is already indeed once removed from God here), but twice removed.
-Or if we think of the anthropology of 1 Corinthians 11, we might imagine women here as three times removed: God > Christ > man > woman, with whatever the exact implications are here, and however problematic this all might be.
+In response to Eve’s creation, in Sibylline Oracles 1, Adam is awed at the emergence of “such a corresponding copy”—though, in light of what came before this, here we might call Eve a copy of a copy: not simply once removed from God (if man is already indeed once removed from God), but twice removed.
+Or if we think of the anthropology of 1 Corinthians 11 as a whole, we might imagine women as three times removed: God > Christ > man > woman, with whatever the exact implications are here, and however problematic this all might be.

 I hope no one will feel less than satisfied if I end Part 1 of this post here.
 There’s no real natural way to divide the two parts up, and I didn’t want to overwhelm anyone with just a single post containing everything.
 (The second part will almost certainly be longer than this one; though this one has a ton of material in the footnotes, too.)